-Did you get married in India and wish to get a divorce legally recognised back in India?
+Did you get married and wish to get a divorce legally recognised back in India?

 Under the Hindu Marriage Act, to be legally divorced in India certain documents need to be executed and witnessed in line with the requirements of this Act.
 Relevant documents include General Powers of Attorney and Affidavits.